Gratuity

 For example:

-Total number of years services rendered | = 5 |
+Total Number of years services rendered =5

-Last Drawn Salary | = 3,500 USD |
+Last Drawn Salary = $3,500

-26 days for a month considered and 15 days as working at east | = 15 /26 |
+26 days for a month considered and 15 days as working at the east = 5 x 3,500 x 15/26

-Total Payable Gratuity | = 10, 096 USD |
+Total Payable Gratuity = $10,096

 Tax Note: It should be noted that the entire amount of gratuity is tax-exempted.

-After one year of successful completion of the job of an employee, being the employer you should get the nomination forms signed from your employee - within 30 days - to nominate one of the members of her / his family for Gratuity to be given in case the employee is dead.
+After one year of successful completion of the job of an employee, being the employer you should get the nomination forms signed by your employee - within 30 days - to nominate one of the members of her / his family for Gratuity to be given in case the employee is dead.
 And, if the nominee is not a family member, that nomination is not acceptable.
-Moreover, if the nominee is deceased before the employee, the nomination gets on back reverted to the employee concerned who nominated her / his gratuity funds.
+Moreover, if the nominee is deceased before the employee, the nomination gets back and reverted to the employee concerned who nominated her / his gratuity funds.

-It is noteworthy that the employers must pay the gratuity amount to the employee or the nominee, as the case may be, within 30 days from the date of application, failing which the penalties may be imposed in the form of the government regulations in force.
-Gratuity should be paid in cash unless otherwise is claimed by the applicant and then maybe in the form of pay order or demand draft etc.
+It is noteworthy that the employers must pay the gratuity amount to the employee or the nominee, as the case may be, within 30 days from the date of application, failing which the penalties may be imposed in the form of government regulations in force.
+Gratuity should be paid in cash unless otherwise claimed by the applicant and then maybe in the form of a pay order or demand draft etc.

 The employers must note that the gratuity is paid as per mentioned below rates in case of death of an employee, to be paid to a nominee:

-Lesser than a year | Double of the basic pay |
+Less than a year = Double basic pay

-More than 1 year till 5 years | 6 times of the basic pay |
+1 year to 5 years = 6 times the basic pay

-5 years plus till 11 years | 12 times the basic pay |
+5 years to 11 years = 12 times the basic pay

-11 till 20 years | 20 times the basic pay |
+11 years to 20 years = 20 times the basic pay

-20+ years | Half of every 6 months completed period but till a maximum of 33 times of the salary |
+20 years+ = Half of every 6 months completed period but till a maximum of 33 times the salary

 Of course, deductions can be done from the employee gratuity.
 Any damages done to the organizational property or willful leaves or negligence etc. can be deducted from the amount of the gratuity.

-Yes, forfeit of the Gratuity is possible only if an illegal action, violence, moral offense; and/or gross misconduct is proved on part of the employee.
+Yes, forfeit of the Gratuity is possible only if an illegal action, violence, moral offense; and/or gross misconduct is proved on the part of the employee.